arangodb/docs/3.9/programs-arangod-query.md

 prohibit such unintentional usage of collection names in queries, and instead make the query fail with error 1568 ("collection used as expression operand").

-The default value of the option is *true* in 3.8, meaning that potentially unintended usage of collection names in queries is still allowed.
-The default value for the option will change to *false* in 3.9.
-The option will also be deprecated in 3.9 and removed in future versions.
+The default value of the option is *true* in v3.8, meaning that potentially unintended usage of collection names in queries is still allowed.
+However, the default value for the option is *false* in v3.9.
+The option is deprecated from 3.9.0 on and will be removed in future versions.
 From then on, unintended usage of collection names will always be disallowed.

 ## Enable/disable AQL query tracking